chainer/chainer/docs/source/reference/static_graph.rst

    :caption: train_mnist.py

 .. note::
-   If your model's define-by-run code has any control flow operations that could cause it to call different Chainer functions/links each time it is called, then you cannot use this decorator.
+   If your model's define-by-run code has any control flow operations that could cause it to potentially call different Chainer functions/links each time it is called, then you cannot use this decorator.

 .. note::
    There are currently some restrictions on how variables can be passed into a static chain's ``__call__()`` method.
 Refer to the documentation of `@static_graph` for details.

 Recall that the define-by-run code of a static chain's ``__call__()`` method only actually runs during the first iteration and is then replaced by optimized static schedule code.
-The current implementation only knows how to do this for calls to Chainer functions and links.
-Any other code that the users puts in ``__call__()`` will only ever get called once by default, since the define-by-run code is only executed during the first iteration!
-In order to make sure such "side effect" code actually executes each iteration, we need to put it inside a function or method decorated by :meth:`static_code()` as shown in the chain above for the :meth:`example_side_effect()` method.
+The current implementation only knows how to do this auto-replacement for calls to Chainer functions and links.
+Any other code that the user puts in ``__call__()`` will only ever get called once by default, since the define-by-run code is only executed during the first iteration!
+In order to make sure such "side effect" code actually gets called each iteration, we need to put it inside a function or method decorated by :meth:`static_code()` as shown in the chain above for the :meth:`example_side_effect()` method.

-In this example, we only need to use `@static_graph` on the model chain, since the model is static.
-However, in general dynamic graphs, each of the largest static subgraphs (which should each be written as a chain) should also use `@static_graph`.
+In this example, we only need to use `@static_graph` on the model chain, since the whole model is static.
+However, in more general dynamic models, each of the largest static subgraphs (which should each be written as a chain) should also use `@static_graph`.

 .. note::
    Nested application of `@static_graph` is not allowed.
 That is, if a `@static_graph`-decorated chain calls another chains, only the outermost chain should use the decorator.
 This restriction might be lifted in a future version.